 The City's preliminary cost estimate for the storm damage at the Panorama Promenade Trail, Molino Avenue, and 20th Street locations is approximately \$800,000.
 The City Council approved a budget adjustment at its February 13, 2024, meeting to account for these project expenditures.
 The Public Works Department will continue to work with the engineering firms and contractors to finalize the repair costs.
-Staff continues tracking expenditures and pursuing available State and Federal reimbursement for City costs incurred.
+Staff continues tracking expenditures and pursuing available State reimbursement for all City costs incurred.